AdaptHealth (NASDAQ:AHCO) Hits New 1-Year High - Still a Buy?

-A number of research analysts have recently commented on the stock.
-Royal Bank Of Canada reissued an "outperform" rating and set a $13.00 target price on shares of AdaptHealth in a research report on Wednesday, February 25th.
-Wall Street Zen lowered shares of AdaptHealth from a "buy" rating to a "hold" rating in a report on Saturday, February 28th.
-Weiss Ratings downgraded AdaptHealth from a "hold (c-)" rating to a "sell (d)" rating in a research note on Wednesday, February 25th.
-Leerink Partners cut their price target on AdaptHealth from $13.00 to $12.00 and set an "outperform" rating on the stock in a research note on Thursday, February 26th.
-Finally, Zacks Research upgraded AdaptHealth from a "strong sell" rating to a "hold" rating in a research note on Thursday, January 1st.
-Four analysts have rated the stock with a Buy rating, one has assigned a Hold rating and one has issued a Sell rating to the company's stock.
-According to data from MarketBeat, the company presently has a consensus rating of "Moderate Buy" and an average target price of $13.25.
+Several research analysts have recently commented on AHCO shares.
+Leerink Partners lowered their price target on AdaptHealth from $13.00 to $12.00 and set an "outperform" rating for the company in a research report on Thursday, February 26th.
+Weiss Ratings lowered AdaptHealth from a "hold (c-)" rating to a "sell (d)" rating in a research note on Wednesday, February 25th.
+Royal Bank Of Canada reaffirmed an "outperform" rating and issued a $13.00 target price on shares of AdaptHealth in a research report on Wednesday, February 25th.
+Zacks Research upgraded shares of AdaptHealth from a "strong sell" rating to a "hold" rating in a research note on Thursday, January 1st.
+Finally, Wall Street Zen cut shares of AdaptHealth from a "buy" rating to a "hold" rating in a research report on Saturday, February 28th.
+Four research analysts have rated the stock with a Buy rating, one has assigned a Hold rating and one has given a Sell rating to the company's stock.
+According to data from MarketBeat.com, the company has a consensus rating of "Moderate Buy" and an average target price of $13.25.

-In other news, major shareholder Richard M. Cashin, Jr. purchased 447,100 shares of the company's stock in a transaction that occurred on Friday, March 20th.
-The shares were acquired at an average cost of $9.91 per share, with a total value of $4,430,761.00.
-Following the transaction, the insider owned 16,312,698 shares in the company, valued at approximately $161,658,837.18.
+In other AdaptHealth news, major shareholder Richard M. Cashin, Jr. acquired 447,100 shares of the stock in a transaction dated Friday, March 20th.
+The stock was acquired at an average cost of $9.91 per share, with a total value of $4,430,761.00.
+Following the transaction, the insider owned 16,312,698 shares in the company, valued at $161,658,837.18.
 The trade was a 2.82% increase in their position.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-In the last ninety days, insiders purchased 2,494,518 shares of company stock valued at $24,352,291.
-1.55% of the stock is currently owned by insiders.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Over the last ninety days, insiders bought 2,494,518 shares of company stock worth $24,352,291.
+1.55% of the stock is owned by insiders.

-Several institutional investors have recently added to or reduced their stakes in the business.
-Exchange Traded Concepts LLC bought a new stake in AdaptHealth in the 3rd quarter valued at about $1,171,000.
-Bastion Asset Management Inc. acquired a new position in AdaptHealth during the 3rd quarter valued at about $4,199,000.
-Public Sector Pension Investment Board grew its position in AdaptHealth by 16.3% in the 3rd quarter.
-Public Sector Pension Investment Board now owns 418,231 shares of the company's stock worth $3,743,000 after purchasing an additional 58,487 shares during the last quarter.
-Kennedy Capital Management LLC increased its stake in shares of AdaptHealth by 48.8% in the third quarter.
-Kennedy Capital Management LLC now owns 2,090,138 shares of the company's stock valued at $18,707,000 after purchasing an additional 685,554 shares during the period.
-Finally, CSM Advisors LLC raised its holdings in shares of AdaptHealth by 13.8% during the third quarter.
-CSM Advisors LLC now owns 742,335 shares of the company's stock valued at $6,645,000 after buying an additional 90,258 shares during the last quarter.
-Institutional investors own 82.67% of the company's stock.
+Several institutional investors have recently added to or reduced their stakes in AHCO.
+Rockefeller Capital Management L.P. increased its stake in AdaptHealth by 433.0% in the fourth quarter.
+Rockefeller Capital Management L.P. now owns 2,585 shares of the company's stock valued at $26,000 after purchasing an additional 2,100 shares during the last quarter.
+FNY Investment Advisers LLC acquired a new stake in AdaptHealth during the third quarter worth approximately $35,000.
+PNC Financial Services Group Inc. lifted its position in shares of AdaptHealth by 22.3% during the 4th quarter.
+PNC Financial Services Group Inc. now owns 7,003 shares of the company's stock worth $70,000 after buying an additional 1,279 shares during the last quarter.
+Tower Research Capital LLC TRC lifted its position in shares of AdaptHealth by 318.0% during the 2nd quarter.
+Tower Research Capital LLC TRC now owns 9,592 shares of the company's stock worth $90,000 after buying an additional 7,297 shares during the last quarter.
+Finally, Tidal Investments LLC acquired a new position in shares of AdaptHealth in the 2nd quarter valued at $96,000.
+Hedge funds and other institutional investors own 82.67% of the company's stock.

 About AdaptHealth